martin-stone/hsv-alpha-color-picker-android/README.md

 ## License

-Licensed under the Apache License, Version 2.0 (tcolorpickerhe "License");
+Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at